Mike Toglia Player Props: Rockies vs. Padres

-Mike Toglia -- hitting .206 with a double, a home run, three walks and five RBI in his past 10 games -- will be in action for the Colorado Rockies versus the San Diego Padres, with Pedro Avila on the mound, on August 1 at 8:40 PM ET.
+Mike Toglia -- batting .194 with a double, a home run, a walk and five RBI in his past 10 games -- will be in action for the Colorado Rockies against the San Diego Padres, with Joe Musgrove on the mound, on August 2 at 3:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Padres.

 Mike Toglia Game Info & Props vs. the Padres